formkit/docs-content/essentials/internationalization.md

 ## Using a locale

-FormKit’s `defaultConfig` includes the english locale by default — to add an additional locale, import it from `@formkit/i18n` and append it to the `locales` option wherever you initialized the FormKit plugin.
+FormKit’s `defaultConfig` includes the english locale by default — to add an additional locale, import it from `@formkit/i18n` and append it to the `locales` option when you initialized the FormKit plugin.
 To set the active locale specify it with the `locale` option:

 ```js
 import { createApp } from 'vue'